mtoensing/simpletoc/readme.txt

 == Description ==

-In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
-You need to save your post before you add the block.
-It works by parsing the post content and retrieving the heading blocks and creates a new dynamic block with a list of links to the headings.
+Add a Table of Contents block to your posts and pages.
+The TOC is a nested list of links to all heading found in the post or page.
+To use it simply asdd a block and search for "SimpleTOC" or just "TOC".

 Hide the headline "Table of Contents" and set a maximum display depth in the blocks' sidebar configuration.
 Add the CSS class "simpletoc-hidden" to a heading block to remove that specific heading from the generated TOC.